FontBureau/Opentype-1.8-Axis-Proposal/ProposalSummary.md

 **Valid numeric range:**  1 to 2000

-**Scale interpretation:** Values can be interpreted as per-mille-of-em
+**Scale interpretation:** Values should be interpreted as per-mille-of-em

 **Recommended or required “Regular” value:** N/A

-**Suggested programmatic interactions:** Applications may choose to select a variant in connection to an input, or it might be programmatically used
+**Suggested programmatic interactions:** Example: Program or script may easily compute the appropriate weight to get a specific stem thickness.

 **UI recommendations:** Primarily through end-user interfaces

 **Script or language considerations:** Many languages and scripts

 **Related axes:** Always: xtra xopq.
-Sometime: yopq ytlc ytos (y overshoot at xheight or above) ytus (y undershoot at baseline or below)
+Sometime: yopq ytlc ytos (y overshoot at x height or above) ytus (y undershoot at baseline or below)

-**Similar axes:**
+**Similar axes:** wght

 **Additional information:** This value range starts at 1 because if it was zero, no ink would be drawn.

-**Conventionality benefits:** Users, font vendors and software developers will benefit from the consistent naming of these parametric axes in the development of more expansive design spaces, improvement of underlining typography, and programatic typographic enhancements.
+**Conventionality benefits:** A secondary benefit is that it encourages people to reason about their typography in per-mille measurements, a conventionality benefit.

-**Interoperability benefits:**
+**Interoperability benefits:** The primary benefit of this axis is that is makes optical weight more consistent, compared to the existing wght axis, and this is especially important when switching between families – thus an interop benefit.

 ## Justification
 **Vendor commitments:** Google Fonts, Font Bureau, TYPETR